ddnexus/pagy/docs/how-to.md

 ## Paginate pre-offset and pre-limited collections

 With the other pagination gems you cannot paginate a subset of a collection that you got using `offset` and `limit`.
-With Pagy it is as simple as just adding the `:outset` variable, set to the initial offset.
+With Pagy it is as simple as just adding the `:outset` option, set to the initial offset.
 For example:

 ```ruby controller
 subset                   = Product.offset(100).limit(315)